bustoutsolutions/siesta/guide/requests/index.md

     .failure { error in print("Oh, bummer.") }
 ```

+These hooks are one-offs, called at most once when a request completes and then discarded.

-Though they are a secondary feature, these request hooks are quite robust (and better-behaved than similar hooks in some of the frameworks in which they are the primary feature).
+Though they are a secondary feature, these request hooks are quite robust.
+They have several advantages over similar hooks in other lower-level frameworks; for example, they parse responses only once (instead of repeatedly for each callback).
 See [`Request`](http://bustoutsolutions.github.io/siesta/api/Protocols/Request.html) for details.

-These _response callbacks_ are one-offs, called at most once when a request completes and then discarded.

 ## Request vs. Load